 Like all of the speakers in the Motion series, the key feature is the Folded Motion tweeter.
 Let me assure you, the hype is real.
 This is not only the key heart of the Motion 15 but the best feature as well.

 Increasing the surface area means that the actual vibrations have more space to disperse before being shot out of the tweeter.
 Instead of being lost, the folded design pushes out the top-end, with the harsh frequencies being lost in the stack of surface area.

 What results is actual depth to the sound.
 The top end is detailed in a way that allows you to hear elements that would otherwise be lost.
 The top-end of horns, strings, hi-hats, everything comes through in a way that is beautiful and doesn’t hurt your ears.

 Worst Feature of MartinLogan Motion 15

 The other end of the spectrum is where the worst feature of the Motion 15 shows up.
-It’s not deal breaking, and shouldn’t be surprising, but the lack of low-end is disappointing.
+It’s not deal-breaking, and shouldn’t be surprising, but the lack of low-end is disappointing.

 Let’s be clear, though.
-It’s not disappointing if you know about how driver size effects low-end, and it’s not disappointing on MartinLogan’s part.
+It’s not disappointing if you know about how driver size affects low-end, and it’s not disappointing on MartinLogan’s part.
 It’s just disappointing because the speaker sounds so good and I wish it had more.

 Alternatives to Consider